Frequently asked questions

 As Jeans Day approached its 30th year in 2020, we decided it was time for a makeover.
 So we conducted a survey of over 800 British Columbians to understand how we could make this program better.
-We also talked to schools, offices and retailers to find out where we could improve.
+We also talked to schools, offices and retailers to find out where our efforts could make the most impact.

 And in doing so, we made some important changes:

 Jeans Day is now something way bigger: a month-long online movement in April called Jean Up.
 We also changed the very meaning of wearing jeans to be a symbol of what you stand for—helping kids get out of their hospital gowns and back into their own jeans.
 So pick a day, a week or even celebrate all month long—the choice is yours during the month of April as you fundraise and show your denim spirit in support of kids at BC Children’s Hospital.

 We went digital.
 You can now fundraise for Jean Up online.
 Register for your own organizational fundraising page and use a web link to email around to collect donations.
 Tax receipts will be automatically issued for gifts $20 and over, and you’ll be able to see your total fundraising accomplishments in real time.

 We’re working to shrink our environmental footprint.
 We heard loud and clear that donors were concerned about the environmental impact and production costs of Jeans Day buttons and pins.
 So we did something to change that.
 We moved to online fundraising pages and stickers that participants can proudly share.